Aquidneck Island Revolutionary War Battlefield Mapping

 The Sadkeche Fight occurred in April 1715, just days after the Yamasee War began in South Carolina.
 It was a pivotal engagement within the war, marking the first major battle between the Yamasee Indians and the South Carolina militia.
 In this battle the militia, numbering 240, defeated a force of Yamasees roughly twice its size.
 The primary goal of this project is to identify testable locations for the Sadkeche Fight and associated sites.

-Utilizing a $39,000 grant awarded by the National Park Service, our students and faculty will collect information from primary sources, recorded archaeological site documents, curated artifact assemblages and stakeholder oral histories.
-Using geographic information systems software, they will combine this data with a military terrain analysis to produce a map of locations for the battlefield.
-The results will be incorporated into a research design for future archaeological testing aimed at confirming and delineating the battlefield location.
-This ensuing stage will also include the development of a preservation plan for the battlefield and initiatives to increase community engagement in preservation.
+Utilizing a $39,000 grant awarded by the National Park Service, our students and faculty collected information from primary sources, recorded archaeological site documents, curated artifact assemblages and stakeholder oral histories.
+Using geographic information systems software, they combined this data with a military terrain analysis to produce a map of locations for the battlefield.
+The results were incorporated into a research design for future archaeological testing aimed at confirming and delineating the battlefield location.
+This ensuing stage also included the development of a preservation plan for the battlefield and initiatives to increase community engagement in preservation.